TechArtToolBox/wheel-o-matic/README.md

 # Wheel-O-Matic
 Blender add-on for automatic wheel rotation (Blender 2.83 and above)
+- About:
-- With minimal setup, Wheel-o-Matic can rotate any wheel automatically as it moves around the scene, regardless of direction or scale changes.
+  - Wheel-o-Matic can be used rotate any wheel automatically as it moves around the scene
+  - Automatic rotation works in any direction, regardless of what is moving the wheel.
+Also works with dynamic scale.
+  - Quick setup (less than a minute once installed)
+  - Modular, can be added to almost any rig
+  - extra controls to override the automation if needed
-- Non destructive, can easily be removed.
+  - Non destructive, can easily be removed

 ## Installation
 - [Find the latest version here](https://github.com/TechArtToolBox/wheel-o-matic/releases/latest).
 Save the wheel_o_matic zip file to your computer.